vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Gladigow, Burkhard

 1986 Homo publice necans.
-Kulturelle Bedingungen kollectiven T¨otens. in:
+Kulturelle Bedingungen kollectiven T¨otenṣin:

 Saeculum 37 (1986), 150–65.

-Gobhilagr.hyasūtra
+Gobhilagr̥hyasūtra

-(GoGS) Gobhilagr.hyasūtram with Bhat.t.anārāyaṇa’s commentary.
-Crit. edit. from the original manuscripts with notes and indices by Chintamani Bhattacharya.
+(GoGS) Gobhilagr̥hyasūtram with Bhaṭṭanārāyaṇa’s commentary.
+Criṭediṭfrom the original manuscripts with notes and indices by Chintamani Bhattacharya.

 With an Introduction by V. Vedantatirtha.
 Calcutta 1936.
 The Calcutta